 Does porting a number cost anything?

 The port itself is usually free.
-A remaining contract period can carry a fee.
+However, a remaining contract period on the old subscription can carry a fee.

 Can I lose the number during the move?

 Not if you do it right.
-The risk arises if you cancel the old subscription too early.
+The risk mainly arises if you cancel the old subscription yourself before the port is done.

 How long does it take?

 A mobile number often within one business day.
-Fixed numbers can take a few days.
+Fixed numbers and large ranges can take a few days.

 Can we move many numbers at once?